Didgy74/Didgy74.github.io/blogposts/01/README.md

-# Didgy's frustrating GUI adventures
+# GUI Blog Post #01
+Date written: August 2021

+# Initial solution thoughts

 ## Introduction

 This project started when I encountered a problem when working on my other project, DEngine.
 DEngine is a lightweight game engine oriented towards mobile 2D games.
 A main component of this engine is to have a level editor you could run directly on your tablet, do your level design, and playtest your level instantly from your tablet device.
 This level editor also had to work on Windows and Linux.
 With this functionality in mind I started testing several GUI libraries and frameworks, but these existing solutions all came short for exactly what I had in mind.
 After trying out libraries for over a month, I decided to roll my own solution.

 Before I go on any further, I want to clarify that for the vast majority of hobby developers like myself, rolling your own GUI solution is **not** worth the effort and I do **not** recommend you do so.
 This GUI project and DEngine is not a commercial product and is only developed as a learning experience for myself.

 Since this is not a framework/library but rather a set of tools embedded into the DEngine project, I will sometimes refer to the GUI code as a "GUI toolkit" or "GUI solution".
 The following design presented is still very much a work in progress, and many aspects are still up for debate.

 This blog post serves as an exercise for writing and an overview of the design I have made.
 It also serves as a way for future potential employers to have a better overview of my skillset and how I work.

 ## Example of the GUI

+This is an example of what the GUI can do as of October 2021.

+First a screenshot
 ![screenshot](https://user-images.githubusercontent.com/25203601/135811799-707a924e-367b-4bd5-ad99-af455f3f2298.png)

+You can find a video below presenting the various features of DEngine, where this GUI is used.

 https://user-images.githubusercontent.com/25203601/135811833-9e5433c1-609c-44c4-9626-af4ea9e809c0.mp4